Where is steel used? Steel is used in and out of our homes, in fact almost everywhere you look, and for good reason.

-With all of this being made in steel you can see why any industry which utilises the metal will require the services of a steel fabricator.
+With all of this being made in steel, you can see why any industry that utilises the metal, will require the services of a steel fabricator.

 So why is steel one of the most popular materials?